- What are tonsils?

 The above-described process is called inflammation, and it is one of the most common causes of holes in your tonsils (2).

-You probably know that when you cut your skin deep enough your body heals the wound by the formation of a scar.
+You probably know that when you cut your skin deep enough your body heals the wound by a scar.

 However, a scar does not consist of the same cells as the original tissue.
 It is made of fibers (cells called fibroblasts) and looks a bit different than healthy cells.

-And not only scars look different than a healthy tissue but they also "deform" the healthy tissue.
+And not only scars look different than a healthy tissue but they also "deform" the healthy cells.

 The scarred tissue may form holes in your tonsils.